-During his 23 years as President of Ferrari, one could hardly get through a speech or interview of Luca Di Montezemolo without him going out of his way to acknowledge the importance of Ferrari's partners to the success of both the Ferrari automobile brand, and the F1 team, Scuderia Ferrari.
+During his 23 years as President of Ferrari, one could hardly get through a speech or interview of Luca Di Montezemolo without him going out of his way to acknowledge Ferrari's partners' importance to the success of both the Ferrari automobile brand and the F1 team, Scuderia Ferrari.

 Collaborations are essential in sustaining both Scuderia Ferrari and Formula One as a whole.
 After all, F1 can be best described as a massive partnership on a global scale.

-The importance of successfully establishing Formula One in New York State cannot be underestimate, and must be viewed in two parts, where and who?
+The importance of successfully establishing Formula One in New York State cannot be underestimated and must be viewed in two parts, where and who?

-Since the idea behind F1 in New York is to increase the F1 audience, and not alienate them from the start, such issues would have to be considered.
-Nevertheless, Formula One cars racing on the streets of Manhattan would be a monumental achievement for Mr. Chase Carey.
+Since the idea behind F1 New York is to increase the F1 audience and not alienate them from the start, such issues would have to be considered.
+Nevertheless, F1 racing on the streets of Manhattan would be a monumental achievement for Mr. Stefano Domenicali.

-Conversely, the improvements needed to render Jones Beach a temporary race venue would result in acres of new, permanent parkland for public recreation, connecting F1 with the public in a grand positive manner.
-While the proposed circuit surrounded by elevated grandstands would actually provide spectators a view of the race from the majority of seats, thus providing a positive experience for the spectators.
+Conversely, the improvements needed to render Jones Beach a temporary race venue would result in 50 acres of new parkland, connecting F1 to New York in a positive manner.

-(Note: Jones Beach is visited by 6 million people annually.
-Therefore, the recognition created for F1, by Jones Beach, is not something to be under-estimated, or ignored.)
+/// Jones Beach is visited by 6 million people annually; therefore, the recognition created for F1 by Jones Beach is not something to be under-estimated or ignored. ///

 With regards to who would promote the race?

-The established scenario of an external promoter, while certainly feasible, would be more complicated and a far less appealing to New York State Government, than F1 promoting the race itself.
+The established scenario of an external promoter, while feasible, would likely be more complicated and less appealing to New York State than F1 promoting the race itself.

-A subtle but direct example can be drawn from Mercedes-Benz and its flagship Manhattan dealership, which prominently states on its web site:
+A subtle example can be drawn from Mercedes-Benz and its flagship Manhattan dealership, which prominently states on its website:

 "We are the only Mercedes-Benz dealership in the United States owned and directly operated by Mercedes-Benz."

-Clearly, on a much smaller scale, Mercedes-Benz realized the importance of their customers in the New York market.
-On a larger scale, such a concept would apply to Formula One Group directly overseeing both the proposed partnership with New York State, and the Jones Beach venue.
+Mercedes-Benz realized the importance of its customers within the New York market.
+Such a concept would apply to Formula One Group, directly overseeing both the proposed partnership with New York State and the Jones Beach venue.

-Since Formula One wishes to expand its presence in America, while always seeking to develop its global image, then F1 must compensate with regards to New York.
-To accomplish this something on the order of a Copernican Shift is needed within Formula One, in relation to New York.
+Since Formula One wishes to expand its presence in America while always seeking to develop its global image, then F1 can compensate with regards to New York.
+To accomplish this, a Copernican Shift is needed within Formula 1 Racing, concerning New York.

-So, after 60 years maybe the time has come for Formula One to do it on its own, here in New York State.
-By investing in Jones Beach, by creating an American-centric circuit surrounded by elevated grandstands, and by strategically advertising the F1 brand in Manhattan.
+After 60 years, maybe the time has come for Formula One to do it on its own, here in New York State.
+By investing in Jones Beach, creating a large-scale American-centric circuit surrounded by elevated grandstands, creating a stable and sustainable two race U.S. platform, and strategically advertising the F1 brand and all its races from Manhattan.

-A mutually beneficial partnership between Formula One and New York State, established with goodwill, and coupled to the incremental tax model, a model proven by Mr. Bobby Epstein at Circuit of the Americas, and a model to be adopted by New York State in lieu of this projects global scope and potential investment by F1, would culminate in:
+A mutually beneficial partnership between Formula One and New York State, established with goodwill, and coupled to the incremental tax model, a model proven by Mr. Bobby Epstein at Circuit of the Americas, and a model to be adopted by New York State due to this projects global scope and potential investment by F1, would culminate in: